 Traditionally, beer is Fremantle’s poison of choice, but wine is fast gaining ground.
 The arrival of new sommelier Lisa Chambers at Bread in Common has sharpened the buzzy bakery-restaurant’s wine game; Madalena’s does a fine line in new-wave plonk, and local bottlos Wise Child Wine Store and Old Bridge Cellars rate among the state’s best wine shops.

-The latest reason for winos in the port city to cheer: the imminent opening of Nieuw Ruin, the much anticipated spin-off from the Foxtrot Unicorn crew and a serious contender for the title of Freo’s best place to drink wine.
+The latest reason for winos in the port city to cheer: the opening of Nieuw Ruin, the much anticipated spin-off from the Foxtrot Unicorn crew and a serious contender for the title of Freo’s best place to drink wine.

 If you’ve ever wondered what a 300-bottle wine list looks like in the flesh, wonder no more.
 Bottles are everywhere inside the former Mister Finch site.
 Chubby bottles of pet-nat sit broad shoulder to broad shoulder on shelving above a handsome dark timber table.
 Magnums are attractively arranged around a fireplace.
 Half-litre bottles from cult northern Italian producer Radikon – a benchmark for skin-contact, orange winemaking – elicit low whistles.
 By the bar, a fridge keeps all the cool stuff, well, cool.
 In short, the wine is as much a design feature of Nieuw Ruin as the framed interwar real estate maps, vintage crockery and other ephemera that beautify this transformed, welcoming cottage.

 “We just wanted a good little hang-out joint where we could drink good booze,” says owner Dimitri Rtshiladze.
 “That’s pretty much what we want everything we do to be.
 But I hope it’s relatable, interesting and constantly evolving so that it’s interesting for people.”